Culture of the United States: Governmental culture institutions

 Many state and city governments have a department dedicated to cultural affairs.

 National Register of Historic Places

 Clockwise from top: a building, a structure, an object and a site—all are examples of NRHP property types.

 The National Register of Historic Places (NRHP) is the United States federal government's official list of districts, sites, buildings, structures, and objects deemed worthy of preservation for their historical significance or "great artistic value".
 For most of its history, the National Register has been administered by the National Park Service (NPS), an agency within the U.S. Department of the Interior.

 Non-governmental culture institutions

-Major private US-based culture institutions include the Poetry Foundation, the Solomon R. Guggenheim Foundation, the J. Paul Getty Trust, the Loyal Orange Institution of America and the Andrew W. Mellon Foundation.
+Major private US-based culture institutions include the Poetry Foundation, the Solomon R. Guggenheim Foundation, the J. Paul Getty Trust and the Andrew W. Mellon Foundation.

 Museums

 Aircraft at the National Air and Space Museum in Washington, D.C.

 In the US, there are many museums, both public and private.
 Major museums in the US include the Metropolitan Museum of Art, the Museum of Modern Art, the museums of the Smithsonian Institution, the American Museum of Natural History, the Art Institute of Chicago, and The Getty Museum.